Carnit/semantic_TEAM_CRYPTC/app/README.md

 "availabe at output\correlation_matrix_image.png"

 ## Dataset

-A sample data set is gernerated by ChatGPT the file is availabe at "input\test.csv"
+A sample data set is gernerated by ChatGPT the file is availabe at " input\test.csv "